 Divorce Arbitration (Private Trial)

 In the context of a Massachusetts divorce, arbitration is worth considering if you and your spouse are unable to agree on one or more issues, such as dividing retirement assets or determining what parenting schedule is going to be best for your kids.
 Massachusetts law requires that a Probate and Family Court judge review and approve the arbitrator’s decision before it becomes part of the court’s judgment.
-It is also important to remember that any issues surrounding children are subject to a future modification by the court.
+It is also important to remember that any issues surrounding children are subject to future modification by the court.
 An arbitrator’s findings relevant to child-related issues are presented to the court as recommendations, which the court would then review and approve.
 Unless the court found a serious problem with the arbitration Award, such awards are routinely upheld by the court.

 Before diving into arbitration, the parties to a divorce and their lawyers will sign an arbitration agreement.
 This agreement to arbitrate may become part of a court order, requiring the parties to complete the arbitration and then accept the decision of the arbitrator.

 Arbitration is less formal than court, and the arbitrator can ask questions to help learn about the details and review other information provided, such as financial records.
 Arbitration occurs in a closed and private conference room as opposed to an open courtroom.
 Due to the large caseload at the Probate and Family Courts in Massachusetts, arbitration provides a faster resolution.
 Although it seems strange, sometimes a trial may be spread out over many months, adding to the amount of preparation for attorneys and higher legal costs for litigants.
-Thus if mediation and the collaborative divorce process are not options, you may want to talk to your lawyer about arbitration.